Buutti/learning-programming/which_language.md

 C#
 ===
-Microsofts response to Java.
-An Object oriented language used to make errorproof Entreprise applications.
+Microsoft's response to Java.
+An Object oriented language used to make errorproof enterprise applications.
 Is also used as a Scripting language in the most popular game engine "Unity".

 Usual usage